 Faculty Grants and Programs

-The AIST Foundation awards grants on an annual basis to increase the number of engineering faculty with a vested interest in the iron and steel industry, and to increase the number of engineering students electing to pursue careers in the iron and steel industry.
+The AIST Foundation awards grants to North American universities on an annual basis to increase the number of engineering faculty with a vested interest in the iron and steel industry, and to increase the number of engineering students electing to pursue careers in the iron and steel industry.

-The purpose of the Steel Curriculum Development Grant provides funding for a development assistant to enhance or update industry curriculum in ferrous metallurgy programs.
+The purpose of the Steel Curriculum Development Grant provides funding to develop, enhance or update steel-related industry curriculum at North American universities.

 The Don B. Daily Safety Grant provides an opportunity for North American university teams (students and professors) to submit proposals in the theme area of safety and health awareness within the steel manufacturing industry.